Draggable/kwik-ai/README.md

 1. Copy the plugin folder to `wp-content/plugins/kwik-ai-tags/`
 2. Activate the plugin in the WordPress admin
-3. Go to Settings > KWIK AI Tags to configure which post types should use AI tagging
+3. Go to Settings > KWIK AI to configure which post types should use AI tagging
 4. Ensure Ollama is running with the Gemma3:27b model

 ## Configuration

 ### Settings Page

-Access the settings at **Settings > KWIK AI Tags** in your WordPress admin:
+Access the settings at **Settings > KWIK AI** in your WordPress admin:

 1. **Post Type Selection**: Check which post types should have AI tag generation
 2. **System Status**: View Ollama connection status and model availability